Video by Ollie Jones Photos by Mark Mackay Words by Hailey Elise

 After you’ve experienced all that Duncan has to offer, travel back north to Nanaimo.
 There’s no shortage of riding here and you could easily make this the only stop on your trip.
 Mount Benson, The Stevie Smith Bike Park and Doumont are three of the shining jewels that see a lot of activity.
 Doumont has recently seen the addition of new machine built trail called Finer China.
 It’s essentially a massive pump track for every level of rider to enjoy.
 The trail is the second provincially approved trail for the area and an exciting addition to the network.
 Did we mention it’s also a dream to ride?

 Just a bit further north down the Island Highway, sits Parksville.
 A resort town of sorts, this anything but sleepy stop on your road trip is tucked right next to the ocean.
-Ride Hammerfest Mountain, a pedal accessed zone with flowy singletrack, and then stop at Darren Berrecloth’s new restaurant, The Trails End for a pint of local Arrowsmith Brewery Beer.
+Ride Hammerfest Mountain, a pedal accessed zone with flowy singletrack, and then stop for a pint and a bite at the Arrowsmith Brewery.
 Then head over to Rathtrevor Provincial Park to set up camp in a grove of ancient cedars.
 Stargazing on the beach is optional but highly suggested.
 The following day might see you exploring caves or relaxing at the famous Tigh-Na-Mara Seaside Resort.

 Vancouver Island not only offers an exciting and plentiful riding scene, but it’s also home to breweries, history, and stunning displays of nature.
 Throw your ferry fears out the window and escape the mainland to get on island time, you might not want to leave.